samcarter/beamerguessr/README.md

 This is a custom map for https://geoguessr.tk

-Possible locations are all towns which are namesakes for [LaTeX Beamer themes](https://github.com/josephwright/beamer/tree/main/base/themes/theme)
+Possible locations are all towns, which are namesakes of [LaTeX Beamer themes](https://github.com/josephwright/beamer/tree/main/base/themes/theme)

 <sub>To make them easier to recognise, the maps mostly contain the inner parts of the towns.
 Caveat: Bounderies are only rough approximations, in particular in urban areas with grown together cities, the shape might not follow the actual town boarders.</sub>